vincehsanchez/credit-risk-classification/README.md

 1. Split our data into Training and Testing Sets.
 2. Created a logistic regression model with the orginal data.
 3. Evaluated the model's performance by:
   - generating a confusion matrix
-   - priting the classificatino report
+  - printing the classification report
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+4. Create a second logistic regression model with resampled data since the orignal dataset was imbalanced.
+  - used RandomOverSampler to fix dataset imbalance
+  -
+  -
+5. Evaluated which model did better and asked ourselves whether its necessary to do this all the time.

 ### Results

-* Machine Learning Model 1:
+* Machine Imbalanced Model:
     - Accuracy is .99 and indicates that model 1 can correctly identify based on the dataset on hand.

     **Healthy Loans**